RaviSoji/plda/README.md

 ```

 __Usage__
+1. If you have one,
-1. Activate your conda envrionment with `source activate plda`.
+    activate your conda envrionment with `source activate plda`.
 2. Move this repository to the appropriate directory.
    This might be a modules directory in your project or
     the same directory as the file importing this code.